ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

 ### CoreAPI

 CoreAPI is a new way to interact with IPFS from Go.
-While it's still not final, most things you can do via the CLI or HTTP interfaces, can now be done through the new API.
+While it's still not final, most things you can do via the CLI or HTTP interfaces can now be done through the new API.

-Currently there is only one implementation, backed by go-ipfs node, and there are plans to start http-api backed one soon.
-We are also looking into creating RPC interface using this API, which could help performance in some use cases.
+Currently only the Go implementation exists, but there are plans to expose the new API via HTTP soon.
+We are also looking into creating an RPC interface to this API which could help performance in some use cases.

 You can track progress in https://github.com/ipfs/go-ipfs/issues/4498